PopeCollins/Machine-Learning-Certificate-of-Completion-Zummit-Africa/README.md

 Email Classifier: The Basis of Logistics Regression

-Hyperparamater Tuning using GridSearchCv
+Hyperparameter Tuning using GridSearchCv

-Hyperparamater Tuning using Tensorflow
+Hyperparameter Tuning using Tensorflow